Karolina Sobecka is an interdisciplinary artist and designer.

-Karolina’s work has been shown internationally, including at the V&A, MOMA Film, National Art Museum of China, ZKM, Zero1, ISEA, Beall Center for Art + Technology, Marfa Dialogues and Science Gallery.
-She has received multiple awards including from the Creative Capital, Rhizome, NYFA, Eyebeam, Queens Museum, Princess Grace Foundation, and Vida Art and Artificial Life Awards.
+Karolina’s work has been shown internationally, including at the Victoria & Albert Museum, MOMA Film, National Art Museum of China, ZKM, Zero1, ISEA, Beall Center for Art + Technology, Marfa Dialogues and Science Gallery.
+She has received multiple awards and commissions including from the Creative Capital, New Museum, Rhizome, NYFA, Eyebeam, Queens Museum, Princess Grace Foundation, and Vida Art and Artificial Life Awards.

 Email: karolina at gravitytrap dot com